List of pedestrian circumnavigators

-The runner is permitted to take breaks and time off, but they may not rest in any one location for more than six months, or for more than 25% of the total running time.
-Further, if the runner is trying to set a speed or endurance record for "running" around the world, they must be running at least 50% of the time, and walking for less than 50% of the journey.

 Attempts to walk around the world began as early as 1786.
-Starting in 1875, dozens of circumnavigation ultrawalkers emerged, most of them frauds who fooled the public to win wagers and made a living giving lectures about their supposed “walks”.
+Starting in 1875, dozens of circumnavigation ultrawalkers emerged, most of them frauds who fooled the public to win wagers and made a living giving lectures about their supposed "walks".
 Later, a few legitimate walkers succeeded.
-The first legitimate ultrarunner to succeed is Konstantin Rengarten, and the most recent to succeed is Tom Turcich.
+The first legitimate ultrarunner to succeed is Konstantin Rengarten, and the most recent to succeed is Marie Leautey.
 The following list shows people who have, or claim to have, completed a circumnavigation on foot, sorted by date of departure.